SeldonIO/seldon-core/ansible/README.md

 ansible-galaxy collection install git+https://github.com/SeldonIO/ansible-k8s-collection.git
 ```

-Once installed you can use the following Playbooks.
+Once installed you can use the following Playbooks that you will find in [ansible](https://github.com/SeldonIO/seldon-core-v2/tree/master/ansible) folder of Seldon Core V2 repository.

 ### Create Kind Cluster